Split Happens! Imprecise and Negative Information in Gaussian Mixture Random Finite Set Filtering: Application to Imprecise Measurements

+By splitting the density about the relevant anchor boundaries, the imprecise measurements are incorporated to refine the probabilistic belief and estimate the person's trajectory over time.

+The true trajectory, \ac{mmse} estimates, and densities at select time steps are shown in Fig.~\ref{State:Estimates}.
+The Bernoulli \ac{pf} estimates and densities are omitted for clarity.
+As shown, the true trajectory is consistently within the spatial distribution support.

+The posterior probability of existence is shown over time in Fig.~\ref{ProbExist:Estimates}.
+The probability of existence of the object is consistently near one, falling momentarily to $r_{k|k}=0.6$.
+This drop in probability appropriately reflects the increased uncertainty after three consecutive misdetections (the latter two of which are due to the object traveling outside detection bounds).
+As shown, the \ac{gm} and \ac{pf} approximations produce similar probability of existence estimates, where only slight differences are observed at times of non-detection.

+The \ac{gm} Bernoulli filter for imprecise measurements is exceptionally computationally efficient, resulting in a total simulation time of $45.2$ seconds.
+When applied to identical measurement data, the Bernoulli \ac{pf} simulation required $128.5$ seconds.
+In fact, the largest computational bottleneck of the presented \ac{gm} approach is the \ac{gm} reduction step.
+A two-pass reduction strategy was found to effectively balance computational cost and estimation accuracy.
+The Mahalanobis distance-based merge strategy of \cite{VoGaussianMixturePhd06} quickly reduces the number of \ac{gm} components in the first pass.
+Then, if needed, the \ac{kld}-based Runnals algorithm \cite{RunnallsKullbackLeiblerGaussianMixtureReduction07} further reduces the mixture size to $L_{\max}=100$.

-The state estimation performance is quantified using the root-sum-square (RSS) of the posterior conditional covariance and shown in Fig.~\ref{fig:CovarianceRss}.
-The velocity RSS quickly converges to a steady state of approximately $1.6 \, [\textrm{dist}/\textrm{s}]$, the lower bound of which is largely determined by the person's assumed maneuverability and associated process noise covariance.
+The state estimation performance is quantified using the \ac{mmse} estimate error and the \ac{rss} of the posterior conditional covariance and shown in Fig.~\ref{fig:CovarianceRss}.
+The estimation performance of the \ac{gm} filter is very similar to the Bernoulli \ac{pf}, with neither method exhibiting a clear advantage in terms of estimation accuracy.
+The velocity \ac{rss} quickly converges to a steady state of approximately $0.7 \, [\textrm{dist}/\textrm{s}]$, the lower bound of which is largely determined by the person's assumed maneuverability and associated process noise covariance.
 Similarly, the largest uncertainty is observed near $k=21$ ($t=315 \, [\textrm{s}]$), after three consecutive misdetections.

 While this example considers single-object estimation, the expansion approximation and splitting approach described in Section~\ref{sec:BernoulliFilter} is applicable to any \ac{gm} \ac{rfs} filter and thus can be used in multi-object estimation problems.
 In the presented example of tracking a person of interest and its multi-object extension involving multiple persons of interest, the posterior \ac{rfs} density can be used to intelligently query or deploy resources to find or intercept persons of interest.
 In this case, one particularly useful statistic is the probability that a given number of individuals are near a particular anchor.
 This information is fully described by the \ac{rfs} \ac{fov} cardinality distribution, as presented in the following section.